kubescape/kubescape/core/pkg/opaprocessor/testdata/regocelparity/README.md

   ID and the second overwrote the first, leaving a case named for multiple load balancers testing one.
 The second is now `api-tls`.
 The harness refuses a case whose fixtures share an ID, so this cannot come back quietly.
+- **One tab replaced with spaces**, in `role-in-default-namespace/test/role`.
+The reader the harness uses (`sigs.k8s.io/yaml`, over `go.yaml.in/yaml/v2`) accepts a tab used as separation before a comment, so the fixture parsed and the case ran either way.
+Stricter readers reject it, which makes the fixture a hazard for anything else that picks it up, so it is spaces now.

 ## Refreshing